Directional Optimism for Safe Linear Bandits: Numerical Experiments

-In this setting, the action set consists only of the coordinate directions with scalings between $0$ and $1$, which can be viewed as a ``star convex multi-armed bandit.''
-We also set the constraint and reward vectors to be $1$ at the first coordinate and $0$ elsewhere.
+Lastly, we consider a star-convex multi-armed bandit with results shown in Figure \ref{fig:sims:d}.
+In this setting, the action set only includes the coordinate directions.
 We simulate both ROFUL and Safe-PE in this setting with $d=10$.
-The regret is shown in Figure \ref{fig:sims:d}.
-It is well known that UCB-based algorithms often empirically outperform elimination-based algorithms despite the orderwise tighter regret bound, as discussed by \citet{valko2014spectral} and \citet{chu2011contextual}.
-Simulation results for PD-ROFUL are given in Appendix \ref{apx:num_exp}.
+The regret normalized by $\sqrt{t}$ is shown in Figure \ref{fig:sims:d}.
+From this plot, it is clear that ROFUL outperforms Safe-PE despite the fact that Safe-PE enjoys a tighter regret bound in terms of the problem dimension.
+In fact, it is well known that UCB-based algorithms often empirically outperform elimination-based algorithms despite the orderwise tighter regret bound, as discussed by \citet{valko2014spectral} and \citet{chu2011contextual}.
+Simulation results for PD-ROFUL (specified in Corollary \ref{thm:prob_dep_reg}) are given in Appendix \ref{apx:num_exp}.